wp-plugins/imagemeta/readme.txt

 == Screenshots ==

-1. The ImageMeta table with examples of image meta-data that can be directly edited
+1. The ImageMeta table with examples of image meta-data that can be directly edited, or easily copied across all fields and saved with the click of a button.
 2. Missing images that can be safely removed.

 == Frequently Asked Questions ==

 = Are there any new features planned? =
 Yes.
 We plan to add a feature to access posts (and post counts) where each image is attached.

 = Can i propose a feature? =
 If you wish.
 Sure.